 I love the speckled look of the blueberry buttercream, and the blueberry flavor really comes through!
 In this frosting recipe, you’ll see that the blueberry buttercream’s key ingredient is a flavorful blueberry syrup, which is a simple reduction.

 We made enough blueberry buttercream for generously frosting and decorating this three layer cake- it pipes perfectly!
-After giving the cake some time to settle, I crumb coated the cake and used a star tip 21 to make patterns of overlapping rosettes and vertical lines.
+After giving the cake some time to settle, I crumb coated our lemon blueberry cake and used a star tip 21 to make patterns of overlapping rosettes and vertical lines.
 I could pipe buttercream designs all day!

 We served this cake for a family get together that we recently had for the Fourth of July and everyone loved it!
 If you’re a fan of lemon or blueberry, or both- you must put this recipe on your “must make” list!
 It’s a keeper!

 We Have More Favorite Cake Recipes & Cake Tutorials to Share!